 Lord, I pray that you will do a new and fresh work in my life.
 I pray that you will rebuild the walls of my life that have been torn down by sin.

 I pray that as I advance in your kingdom, you will bless me.
 I claim every place I step with my feet for you, Lord, and for your kingdom.
 Your kingdom come, your will be done, on earth as it is in heaven.
 May your kingdom be done in my life and my family.
 (List family members, friends, and needs that arise here.
 Pray for the kingdom of God to come and be established in these relationships and situations.)

 I ask you Lord to conquer the enemy.
 I stand in the power of the name of Jesus, with my Helmut of salvation on my head.
 It is by your grace and mercy that I am saved.
 I have the righteousness of Christ to thank for the protection of my heart.
 Jesus, you became a curse for me.
 You took my sin.
 I stand in this righteousness alone, as I oppose the enemy.

 I pray that you will destroy the foundations of the devil’s work in my life, my church, my family, my community, my state and my nation… and the world.
 Shake the foundations of his organization and plans.
 Turn his evil plans back on himself, in Jesus’ name.

-I pray for the women’s retreat at Rosemont in March.
-I ask that you will bring many women and that they will be transformed by the Holy Spirit.
+I pray for your work to manifest in my life and my ministry.
+I ask that you will bring many people to know you through me and that they will be transformed by the Holy Spirit.
 I pray that you will rescue others out of darkness and others out of deception and sin.
-I ask that your power will fill the retreat and everyone planning it.
+I ask that your power will fill my life and my ministry.
 I pray that your Holy Spirit will bless the planning and prayers that are going into this ministry.

-I ask that this retreat and other ministries like it would have ripple affects into generations to come.
+I ask that my life will have ripple affects into generations to come.
 I pray that through this Jesus will be glorified!